rust-embedded/discovery/src/README.md

 - Being a comprehensive text about electric circuit theory or electronics.
 We'll just cover the minimum required to understand how some devices work.

-- Covering Rustic, low level details.
-We won't be talking about linker scripts, the boot process or how to glue those two into a minimally working Rust program.
+- Covering details such as linker scripts and the boot process.
+For example, we'll use existing tools to help get your code onto your board, but not go into detail about how those tools work.

 Also I don't intend to port this material to other development boards; this book will make exclusive use of the STM32F3DISCOVERY development board.